Wenceslas Square Hotels

 The Immediate Area: Hotel Jalta is on the square with the National Museum to your left and the Old Town to your right.
 Wenceslas Square is lined by shops and passages containing numerous places to eat, drink and explore.

-5 Star Wenceslas Square Hotels – Art Nouveau Palace Hotel
+5 Star – Hotel Art Nouveau Palace Praha

 The Hotel: This has a 2 minute walk to Wenceslas Square or a 6 minute walk to the Old Town Square.
 There are very nice public areas with smallish standard rooms although the executive rooms are bigger.
 All are meticulously decorated in a classical style.
 It has an award winning restaurant called “Gourmet Club”.
 It also offers free sauna access for guests.
 One of the oldest of the Wenceslas Square hotels it rebranded to be called the Art Nouveau Palace Praha mainly to accentuate it’s design features.
 You’ll recognise the rear of the hotel in a scene from “The Bourne Identity” (where Jason Bourne pays for the lift to Paris in the mini).

 The Immediate Area: The adjacent road called Panska will lead you to the Old Town Square via the Myslbek Centre.
 It’s worth a stop in the main post office across the road from the hotel to admire the painted ceilings.
-Several nice restaurants in the area including Epopey and Modry Zub.
+Several nice restaurants in the area including Modry Zub (Thai).

 The Hotel: Another of the Wenceslas Square hotels situated on the square.
 Rooms here are largely divided into two areas.
 Firstly, the front rooms overlook the bottom of Wenceslas Square.
 Secondly, the rear of the hotel from the 1st floor up overlooks the beautiful Franciscan Garden.
 The on-site hotel restaurant is called Triton.
 Its a cellar restaurant specialising in fish and definitely a unique place to eat.